pablomarcel/beer-quest/README.md

 * Implement Continuous Integration
 * Publish in Heroku, Digital Ocean or PythonAnywhere
 * if the API returns an empty array, display a message to the user
+* if the API returns an empty array, display an error message if the user selected Export to JSON